Volatile Organic Compound (VOCs): Bay Area Polyurethane Poisoning Attorneys

 Volatile organic compounds (VOCs) are found in substances such as paints, paint strippers, polyurethanes, aerosol sprays, solvents, and cleaners.
 While these substances may be safe when used properly, they can be very harmful and cause severe injury when instructions are not followed.

-Lawsuits arising from VOC exposure typically involve landlords, contractors and/or handymen (subcontractors) who do not follow instructions or proper protocol for application of substances containing VOCs.
+Lawsuits arising from VOC exposure typically involve landlords, contractors, and/or handymen (subcontractors) who do not follow instructions or proper protocol for the application of substances containing VOCs.
 Believe it or not, this can happen often due to owner/contractor/subcontractor negligence in applying potentially harmful substances in the home.

 Symptoms of excessive VOC exposure include the following: